4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 4.5.1.
 Target Experimental Measurement

-Relevant geometric and flow properties taken from TPU database are provided Table 4.5.1.1 .
+Relevant geometric and flow properties taken from the TPU database are provided Table 4.5.1.1 .
 These parameters are then specified in WE-UQ as demonstrated in Workflow.
 In full-scale, the study building measures 200 m high with a 40 m square plan dimension.
 However, for simplicity, the CFD model is created in model scale (at 1:400 geometric scale) resembling that of the experimental version.

 Table 4.5.1.1 Parameters needed to define the CFD model (taken from TPU database)